snotskie/ttrpg/site/src/index.md

 !!! compat "Eager"
     If your starting Lifestyle was Eager, at the end of a session you may spend ①①①① to change your Lifestyle to Chosen or Wired.

+    **⚜️ Driven:** Your eager drive has found purchase in a great mission or calling.
+When you have sparks, they take on an incorrigible or TODO aspect.
+Upgrading your Hand and Hurt dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
+You also gain the "TODO" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **✨ Chosen:** You draw inspiration from the community around you, setting out on your journeys blessed, favored, or cursed.
 When you have sparks, they take on a divine or noble aspect.
 Upgrading your Heart and Home dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
 You also gain the "Blessed by Charity" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **⚡ Wired:** Your mind is quick and analytical, and you can see solutions to problems that are unimaginably complex.
 When you have sparks, they take on a calculating or duplicative aspect.
 Upgrading your Head and Hurry dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
 You also gain the "Ease of Focus" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

 !!! compat "Wisened"
     If your starting Lifestyle was Wisened, at the end of a session you may spend ①①①① to change your Lifestyle to Warry or Compelling.

+    **TODO:** Your wise TODO.
+Upgrading your Head and Home dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
+You also gain the "TODO" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **👁️ Warry:** You are one with the natural and supernatural worlds around you, and you have a keen sense of danger and safety.
 When you have sparks, they take on an astral or prophetic aspect.
 Upgrading your Hand and Hurry dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
 You also gain the "Past Repeated" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.